ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **position [`Point`](#point)**

-The center of the ellipse
+The center of the ellipse.

 **radiusX `number`**

-The horizontal radius
+The horizontal radius.

 **radiusY `number`**

-The vertical radius
+The vertical radius.

 <a id="markdown-pathgeometry" name="pathgeometry"></a>
 #### PathGeometry